Below are answers to some frequently asked questions. If you have additional questions, please email us at email@example.com or call 800.345.NYIT.

 Grades of D- are not transferable.

 I am an international student.
 How do I transfer credits from an institution abroad?

-You need to submit all official transcripts to NYIT and to an approved foreign transcript evaluation agency, such as World Education Services and Globe Language Services.
+You need to submit all official transcripts to NYIT and to an approved foreign transcript evaluation agency, such as World Education Services, Globe Language Services, and SpanTran Evaluation Services.
 These agencies certify accreditation status of the school, attendance, duration of study, type of degree, as well as grades and number of credits earned in U.S. terms.
 Students are advised to submit course descriptions/outlines/syllabi to facilitate the transfer evaluation process.

 Please note: This transcript evaluation report is required for NYIT to consider your international coursework for transfer credit.
 You should start the process as early as possible to ensure your credits are prepared before registration.